Play Something Sweet (Brickyard Blues): Song history

 Later versions of the song were recorded by Levon Helm (1978), Herman Brood (1980 on Wait a Minute) and Toots Thielemans (1993).
 Toussaint's own version of his song originally appeared on a compilation called Live at the New Orleans Jazz and Heritage Festival 1976, featuring sets by many of his Crescent City contemporaries.
 A later version is found on Hot as a Pistol, Keen as a Blade (Hip-O, 2006), a DVD recording of Toussaint's 2006 performance at the Festival International de Jazz de Montréal, performing with Elvis Costello.

-It is the last song publicly performed by Allen Toussaint before he died on November 10, 2015.
+It was the last song publicly performed by Allen Toussaint before he died on November 10, 2015.

-The song was covered, in 1984, by Helen Shapiro as a single for Oval Records and was later included on the Ace Records compilation album Rhythm On The Radio - Oval Records Singles 1974-1987.
+The song was covered, in 1984, by Helen Shapiro as a single for Oval Records, and was later included on the Ace Records compilation album Rhythm On The Radio - Oval Records Singles 1974-1987.

 A. J. Croce recorded "Brickyard Blues" for his 2021 album By Request.
-Croce summarizes the song as being "about a woman who is tired of seeing her musician partner perform, because she's seen it all before.
-She’s supportive of him, but never wants to see another show again."
+Croce summarized the song as being "about a woman who is tired of seeing her musician partner perform, because she's seen it all before.
+She's supportive of him, but never wants to see another show again".